 Jeff Van De Kreeke has oversight and responsibility for business operation functions including general and subsidiary accounting, financial reporting, decision support, budgeting, payroll, reimbursement, corporate internal control, patient services/business office, admitting/registration and health information management/medical records.

 Jeff brings strong credentials to his role.
 He received a bachelor’s degree in business administration from the University of Wisconsin-Eau Claire and a master’s in business administration from Drake University.
 A Certified Public Accountant, he worked for several years in audit and consulting with Ernst & Young before entering the field of healthcare finance.
 He first served as director of finance and financial planning for the 673-bed Mercy Medical Center in Des Moines, Iowa, and then joined the 535-bed Georgetown University Medical Center in Washington, D.C., as vice president and Medical Center controller.

 Born and raised in Sheboygan, Jeff left D.C. and came back to his Midwest roots in 2001 to assume the role of controller at Froedtert Hospital.
 Jeff moved from controller to vice president of finance for Froedtert Hospital before being appointed to his current role for Froedtert Health in January 2008.
 Today, Jeff’s responsibilities span four operating entities and the Froedtert Health parent corporation.

 Mary Wolbert joined Froedtert Hospital in 1994 as the director of Health Information Management.
-Before assuming her current position in 2006 as vice president, chief compliance and project officer, she was the chief compliance officer and most recently was vice president, chief compliance and risk officer.
+Before assuming her position in 2006 as vice president, chief compliance and project officer, she was the chief compliance officer and most recently was vice president, chief compliance and risk officer.